YouTransactor-SAS/mPOS-SDK-Android/README.md

 #### Additional info :

-The UCubePayRequest has an optional attribute that can be used to add list of tags.
+The UCubePayRequest has an optional attribute that can be used to add a list of tags.
-The content of this tags will be returned in the response as UCubePayResponse.requestedTags attribute : byte[ ].
+The content of these tags will be returned in the response as UCubePayResponse.requestedTags attribute: byte[ ].

 		UCubePayRequest paymentRequest = new UCubePayRequest.Builder(...)
 		.setRequestTags(tags)